nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

         ]
     }

-To add members via download URL, send a POST request to the appropriate list slug, using the endpoint: /{list_slug}/import/.
-You can subscribe multiple members to an existing list by providing us with a download link to a csv file containing the members you want to subscribe.
+**To add members via download URL**

+Send a POST request to the appropriate list slug, using the endpoint: /{list_slug}/import/.
+You can subscribe multiple members to an existing list by providing us with a download link to a .csv file containing the members you want to subscribe.

-**Please Note: To add members to an existing list via URL link, you MUST provide a **slug_col** within the specified parameters of the list import.
+Please Note: To add members to an existing list via URL link, you MUST provide a **slug_col** within the specified parameters of the list import.

 Sample Command: